eowino/serverless-aws/README.md

 - To see your console.log debug outputs, use the `--log` flag when invoking
 - Once deployed, run `sls deploy --function helloWorld` to only update your function.
 This is quicker as it doesn't re-deploy your cloud formation

+### Step 4
+- Attach an HTTP endpoint to your Lambda function via events - see `serverless.yml`
+- Your function must return an object - see `handler.js`